Cambridge IVF logo

 Can I have more than one embryo transferred as I like the idea of having twins?

 Having twins increases the risk of cerebral palsy by around 6x and increases the general risk of complications for babies and mothers.
 In addition there is an increased likelihood of triplets as each embryo has a 1 in 40 chance of splitting (the result being two identical babies and one non identical).
 When triplets occur the risks are even more significant.
 As a result of the risks to mothers and babies, Cambridge IVF will not transfer two donor egg embryos unless embryo quality is poor and there is a very low risk of twins.
-If this is the case your Embryologist will discuss this with you.
+If this is the case, the consultant will discuss this with you.

 Is the deposit refundable?